Welcome to the University of Bath Library

 We are committed to providing equality of opportunity for all users of our services and facilities.
 We do this by providing appropriate facilities, including assistive software and equipment, as well as assistance with using the Library and accessing its resources.

 This guide provides an overview of services the Library offers in support of students and staff with disabilities.
 More detailed guides to our services are available.
 We can provide any Library guide on coloured paper, on request.

 Your Subject Librarian will be happy to meet with you for a one-to-one introduction to the Library and a confidential conversation about the library support that you require.
 You can find contact details for the Subject Librarian for your Department online.

 - There is one central Library building on campus, open 24 hours a day all year, including all national holidays.

-University Reception on Level 2 is staffed 24 hours a day by members of the Security Service.
+University Reception on Level 2 is staffed 24 hours a day by members of the campus Security Team.

 There are wide automatic sliding doors at the Library entrance, then gates into the Library which swing open when your Library card is placed on their sensor.
 Reception staff will open the adjacent, wider glass gate, on request.
 Inside the Library, there are three stairwells and a lift to all five floors.

 Fetching books and journals

 If you have difficulty reaching books or journals on the shelves, Library staff will be happy to fetch these and put them aside for you to collect.
 Contact us with this query by email.

 If you are a University of Bath student with a support worker we can arrange for them to borrow books on your behalf.
 If your support worker does not have their own Library card, staff at the Issue Desk will provide them with an access-only card.
 For enquiries about borrowing books, please email firstname.lastname@example.org.